 Where we are

-Before even start the patch it is important to know exactly which version you are running.
+Before even start the patch/upgrade it is important to know exactly which version you are running.
 To do this execute the command racli version at you database node:

 HAIP (High Availability IP) is not supported for the Exadata environment but can occur (if you did not create the cluster using OEDA) that HAIP became in use.
 And this particularity true for ZDLRA.
 So, during the upgrade from the previous version (12.2) to a higher version, it is needed to remove HAIP.